vicatar/Serverless-Todo/README.md

 You might also store an id of a user who created a TODO item.

-# Functions to be implemented
+# Functions implemented

-To implement this project, you need to implement the following functions and configure them in the `serverless.yml` file:

-* `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.
+* `Auth` - this function implements a custom authorizer for API Gateway that should be added to all other functions.

-* `GetTodos` - should return all TODOs for a current user.
+* `GetTodos` - returns all TODOs for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

-It should return data that looks like this:
+It returns data that looks like this:

 ```json
 {